yurii-clusterform/paymaster-service/ADMIN-README.md

 npx hardhat deploy-paymaster --network <your-network>
 ```

-Save the proxy address that is output by the script in your `.env` file.
+**NOTE:** After your initial deploy, save the proxy address that is output by the script in your `.env` file.

 ### Checking Paymaster Status